Trade Schools, Colleges and Universities

 • Single parents who want to improve their parenting abilities

-More than 1.3 million Americans over age 16 participated in federally funded adult education programs between 2018 and 2019, according to the U.S. Department of Education.
-About 27 percent of them were between the ages of 16 and 24.
-Almost half were between 25 and 44 years old.
+More than 700,000 Americans over age 16 participated in federally funded adult education programs between 2020 and 2021, according to the U.S. Department of Education.
+Almost 27 percent of them were between the ages of 16 and 24.
+More than half were between 25 and 44 years old.

 Key Benefits of Adult Education